-Its harder to organize and collectively bargain with fellow travelers on the Mayflower or cacti obstructing the way west than it is with New York City garment shop owners when the whistle blows at quittin’ time.
+Its harder to organize and collectively bargain with fellow travelers on the Mayflower or cacti obstructing the way west than it is with New York City factory owners when the whistle blows at quittin’ time.
 Gotta be some nearby deep pockets to pick before one can avert their gaze from the Scripture-endowed labor required before eating.

-No, those that labored to found a nation that would become wealthy enough to indulge Jimmy Hoffas, didn’t insist on a day celebrating the work that made non-farm subsistence possible in the first place, much less UAW-GM pensions at age 52 that minimum wage Waffle House employees are now taxed to provide.
+No, those that labored to found a nation that would become wealthy enough to indulge Jimmy Hoffas didn’t insist on a day celebrating the work that made non-farm subsistence possible in the first place, much less UAW-GM pensions at age 52 that minimum wage Waffle House employees are now taxed to provide.

 Fairness at the heart of the holiday

 The labor movement that led to this holiday was, first and foremost, at least in the collective American mind, about fairness.
 Of course, as my Dad used to say to childish whinings about the cruel facts of life, “the fair comes in October,” but the large numbers of former garden-keepers that moved to cities had to eat, riot or starve, and so the movement began.
 Keep in mind that employers who became so via hard work away from farms had no movement in hard times except movements back to the farm or six-feet under.

 But the same Holy Bible insisting on labor before lunch, also promotes one day of rest out of every seven even for its Creator author, and inspired a Constitution meant to preserve endowed and unalienable rights that include the right of free speech and association.
 Hence the choice of job-providers to bargain with collectives or go back to mules and plows.